antmicro/gerber2blend/docs/source/install.md

 ```

 This installs the required dependencies and installs `gerber2blend` compatibile with Blender.
-Blender is currently supported in version `4.4`.
+Blender is currently supported in version `4.5 LTS`.